 We’ve rounded up some top tips on how to enjoy a guilt-free celebration and have yourself an eco-friendly Christmas…

-Did you know you have to keep and use your artificial Christmas tree for up to five years before it can be considered a greener option?
-And that doesn’t even include the plastic footprint.
-However, even by opting for a locally-sourced real Christmas tree, millions of trees are still dumped come January rather than recycled.
-If you do decide to commit to a real tree, and all those needles, make sure you look into Christmas tree recycling in your local area, this way you’ll ensure it’ll be sustainably disposed of or even replanted for next year.
+Whether you choose real or artificial, there’s ways you can make your tree a little eco-friendlier this Christmas.
+Keep and reuse your artificial tree for up to five years to make it a greener option.
+Prefer the real thing?
+Make sure you look into Christmas tree recycling in your local area, this way you’ll ensure it’ll be sustainably disposed of or even replanted for next year.

 Gifts That Give Back